-- definitions-the root element of a WSDL contract.
-The attributes of this element specify the name of the WSDL contract, the contract's target namespace, and the shorthand definitions for the namespaces referenced by the WSDL. - types-the XML Schema definitions for the data units that form the building blocks of the messages used by a service.
-For information about defining data types see Chapter 2, Defining Logical Data Units. - message-the description of the messages exchanged during invocation of a services operations.
+- definitions The root element of a WSDL document.
+The attributes of this element specify the name of the WSDL document, the document's target namespace, and the shorthand definitions for the namespaces referenced in the WSDL document. - types The XML Schema definitions for the data units that form the building blocks of the messages used by a service.
+For information about defining data types see Defining Logical Data Units. - message The description of the messages exchanged during invocation of a services operations.
 These elements define the arguments of the operations making up your service.
-For information on defining messages see Chapter 3, Defining Logical Messages Used by a Service. - portType-a collection of operation elements describing the logical interface of a service.
-For information about defining port types see Chapter 4, Defining Your Logical Interfaces. - operation-the description of an action performed by a service.
+For information on defining messages see Defining Logical Messages Used by a Service. - portType A collection of operation elements describing the logical interface of a service.
+For information about defining port types see Defining Your Logical Interfaces. - operation The description of an action performed by a service.
 Operations are defined by the messages passed between two endpoints when the operation is invoked.
-For information on defining operations see Operations. - binding-the concrete data format specification for an endpoint.
+For information on defining operations see Operations. - binding The concrete data format specification for an endpoint.
 A binding element defines how the abstract messages are mapped into the concrete data format used by an endpoint.
-This is where specifics such as parameter order and return values are specified.
+This element is where specifics such as parameter order and return values are specified.

-- service-a collection of related port elements.
-These elements are repositories for organizing endpoint definitions. - port-the endpoint defined by a binding and a physical address.
-These elements bring all of the abstract definitions together, combined with the definition of transport details, and define the physical endpoint on which a service is exposed.
+- service A collection of related port elements.
+These elements are repositories for organizing endpoint definitions. - port The endpoint defined by a binding and a physical address.
+These elements bring all of the abstract definitions together, combined with the definition of transport details, and they define the physical endpoint on which a service is exposed.

-Structure of a WSDL Contract
+Structure of a WSDL Document

-A WSDL contract is, at its simplest, a collection of elements contained within a root definition element.
+A WSDL document is, at its simplest, a collection of elements contained within a root definition element.
 These elements describe a service and how an endpoint implementing that service is accessed.

-When looked at closely, a WSDL contract has two distinct parts:
+A WSDL document has two distinct parts:

-- An abstract part that defines the service in implementation neutral terms. - A physical part that defines how an endpoint implementing the service is exposed on a network.
+- An abstract part that defines the service in implementation neutral terms - A concrete part that defines how an endpoint implementing the service is exposed on a network